-The Weisman Art Museum, the Interdisciplinary Center for the Study of Global Change and the Minnesota Design Center are calling University of Minnesota faculty, staff and students to collaborate with artist Wafaa Bilal and reimagine the library of the College of Fine Arts at the University of Baghdad.
+The Weisman Art Museum (WAM), the Interdisciplinary Center for the Study of Global Change (ICGC), and the Minnesota Design Center (MDC) invite University of Minnesota faculty, staff, and students to collaborate with the internationally renowned artist Wafaa Bilal and help reimagine the once-besieged library of the College of Fine Arts at the University of Baghdad.

-All along, Wafaa worked closely with the faculty, students and artists at the University of Baghdad, who expressed the need for a new library environment that fosters creativity and social exchange.
-Phase II of 168:01 will focus on designing such an environment.
+All along, Wafaa worked closely with the faculty, students and artists at the University of Baghdad, who expressed the need for a new library environment that would foster creativity and social exchange.
+The present stage of the project focuses on imagining such an environment.

 We are seeking collaborators who will help us reimagine the library.
 Potential disciplines of collaborators might include, but are not limited to: architecture, social sciences, library science, art, civil and structural engineering, design, the humanities, environmental sciences, and so on.
 The form of collaborations will be determined in conversations between you and Wafaa, and may include participation in a collaborative team with the artist, as well as teaching opportunities, workshops, think-tanks, research initiatives, and so on.
 The project development will be accompanied by public programs at the Weisman Art Museum.